Hinata Hyuga: Creation and conception

-Design

 For the series' Part II, Hinata was designed to look like a woman who is beautiful but avoids using make-up and is more focused on fighting.
 Hinata's appearance was altered when she became a young adult.
 The clothing she wore varied from girlish clothing to clothing that brought about an adult atmosphere.
 The character viewed being able to move her feet as important, so she wore clothes with low heels.
 To make her more like an adult woman, Kishimoto designed her with a strong image in mind.
 However, drawing Hinata with a pretty and feminine face was difficult, so he largely left the task to Tetsuya Nishio, who was in charge of aiding the author with the character designs.
 Also, he conceptualized her with a fixed design behind her waist so that her pouch would not get in the way.
 Different from always being embarrassed in front of Naruto, Hinata wore a languorous expression, which is characteristic of a woman that is deeply in love.

 For the film Boruto: Naruto the Movie (2015) and the following projects, Hinata was further redesigned.
 Kishimoto made her hair shorter since it had become a hindrance for her due to her interactions with her growing children.
 Her clothes were created in order to fit her growth as a mature woman and mother while still retaining the fashion she likes.